MacWarrior/clipbucket-v5/README.md

     - `-e MYSQL_ROOT_PASSWORD=...`: Specifies the root password for MySQL.
     - `-v clipbucket_db:/var/lib/mysql`: Maps a persistent volume for the database.
     - `-v clipbucket_files:/srv/http/clipbucket`: Maps a persistent volume for ClipBucket files.
+    - `-p 80:80`: Maps port 80 on the host to port 80 on the container, making the application accessible via the host machine.
     - `--name clipbucket`: Names the container for easier management.
     - `-d`: Runs the container in detached mode.